ovravna/Espgps/README.md

 ## Other notes
 ### Antennas
 When developing a working antenna is essential, both the GPS and the Iridium chip should have its own external antenna designed for its bandwidth and it should be placed in line-of-sight to the satellites e.i. outdoors.
+### BLE
+The code supports BLE (Bluetooth Low Energy), however a stable connection between devices while controlling the peripheries proved to be a difficult task.
+Thus it need more development before being stable enough for usage.

 [1]:https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository
 [2]:http://docs.platformio.org/en/latest/frameworks/arduino.html#platforms